apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/udf.md

 In the following we assume that you already created the `TwitterFeed` and its corresponding data types and dataset following the instruction explained in the [feeds tutorial](feeds/tutorial.html).

-A feed definition may optionally include the specification of a user-defined function that is to be applied to each feed record prior to persistence.
-Examples of pre-processing might include adding attributes, filtering out records, sampling, sentiment analysis, feature extraction, etc. We can express a UDF, which can be defined in AQL or in a programming language such as Java, to perform such pre-processing.
-An AQL UDF is a good fit when pre-processing a record requires the result of a query (join or aggregate) over data contained in AsterixDB datasets.
+A feed definition may optionally include the specification of a user-defined function that is to be applied to each feed object prior to persistence.
+Examples of pre-processing might include adding attributes, filtering out objects, sampling, sentiment analysis, feature extraction, etc. We can express a UDF, which can be defined in AQL or in a programming language such as Java, to perform such pre-processing.
+An AQL UDF is a good fit when pre-processing a object requires the result of a query (join or aggregate) over data contained in AsterixDB datasets.
 More sophisticated processing such as sentiment analysis of text is better handled by providing a Java UDF.
 A Java UDF has an initialization phase